jacobwilliams/json-fortran/README.md

 Reading a JSON file
 ---------------

 Reading a JSON file and getting data from it is fairly straightforward.
-Here is an exmaple.
+Here is an example.
 See the json_example.f90 file for more examples.

     program example1